F0lak/dm_open_ref/ref/client/var/statpanel.md

 This value indicates which stat panel is currently visible to the player.
 You can assign it to force a different panel to become the top panel.
-The special value \"verbs\" activates the panel of commands.
+The special value "verbs" activates the panel of commands.

 > [!TIP]
 > **See also:**